 Sorbonne University is committed to the open science movement.
 To ensure the visibility, accessibility and sustainability of scientific publications from its laboratories, Sorbonne University makes its researchers aware of best practices for making their work, data and research results freely available.

 Innovation & Dissemination of Research

 To enhance the value of its research and help an innovative ecosystem prosper, Sorbonne University maintains special links with a number of industrial partners.
 Thus, Sorbonne University promotes the entrepreneurial spirit in its community by encouraging and supporting researchers who are committed to entrepreneurship.
-Doctoral students who wish to carry out a business creation project can apply to the PEPITE scheme to benefit from support.
+Doctoral candidates who wish to carry out a business creation project can apply to the PEPITE scheme to benefit from support.

 Dissemination of scientific knowledge

-Sorbonne University promotes scientific culture, and works towards introducing the world of research and presenting its various professions to students and teachers but also to citizens.
-Doctoral students actively participate in major national operations such as the Fête de la science or international competitions such as MT180.
+Sorbonne University promotes scientific culture, and works towards introducing the world of research and presenting its various professions to candidates and teachers but also to citizens.
+Doctoral candidates actively participate in major national operations such as the Fête de la science or international competitions such as MT180.
 We also encourage them to make their voices heard in public debate by writing "general public" articles in the online publication The Conversation.

 Sorbonne University regularly conducts surveys to find out the professional future and career development of its PhDs.
-Follow-up surveys carried out by doctoral schools and the doctoral college show that Sorbonne University's doctoral students occupy high-level jobs (researchers, senior managers, entrepreneurs, scientific advisors, R&D) in all socio-economic sectors.
+Follow-up surveys carried out by doctoral schools and the doctoral college show that Sorbonne University's doctoral candidates occupy high-level jobs (researchers, senior managers, entrepreneurs, scientific advisors, R&D) in all socio-economic sectors.